ZacharyCWilliams/To-Do-List/README.md

 ### Summary

-All in all this was a super fun project that solified my understanding of fundamental front-end dev concepts!
+All in all this was a super fun project that improved my understanding of fundamental front-end dev concepts!